AuroraNemoia/auroranemoia.github.io/pages/pygmalion-linux.md

 - Click `Connect` and you're done!
   > You'll have to manually click connect each time you close and reopen or refresh the TavernAI tab.
 - You can now close out of settings and use Tavern!
 Or you can go to Characters, and create characters.
 Note that the default character, Chloe, cannot be interacted with.

+#### Keep in mind that for 16GB Cards, the context size in TavernAI's settings need to be lowered to 1400, in order to prevent OOM (out of memory) issues.

 ## A quick recap for the next time!
 - Go to your KoboldAI folder, run `./play.sh` in Terminal.